 8 GB of data and 80 minutes of call time for 1790 KZT (about 4 EUR or 4.70 USD), 12 GB of data and 120 minutes of call time for 2190 KZT (about 5 EUR or 5.75 USD), 20 GB of data and 250 minutes of call time for 2790 KZT (about 6.25 EUR or 7.25 USD), 30 GB of data and 300 minutes of call time for 3990 KZT (about 9 EUR or 10.50 USD), and Unlimited data and 300 minutes of call time for 7490 KZT (about 17 EUR or 19.75 USD).

-The KCell location that I use is the one inside of Dostyk Plaza Mall off of Dostyk Avenue.
-It is inside across from the Sulpak (electronics store) and Starbucks at the entrance by Cafe Central.
+The KCell location that is recommended at Gogol St 58.
 When you go in, you must take a number.
 Again, look for the option that says ‘Contract’ in Cyrillic (контракт) and press that.
 Then you wait.
 Do have your passport handy.

 Once a customer service representative is available, make sure you ask them if they can speak English.
 They tend to say ‘a little’, but they are underestimating their ability as most Kazakhs do (they are better than they think).
 Just explain to him or her that you’d like a SIM card with data.
 This will likely be the procedure followed: